 A dog with a double coat will have some defining, unique characteristics:

-The top coats will have different appearances, varying from breed to breed among double coated dogs.
-Most people associate the top coat with an unruly shagginess or fluffiness; however, it can be short and sleek as well, which is seen with the American English Coonhound, for example.
+Most people associate the topcoat with an unruly shagginess or fluffiness; however, it can be short and sleek, which is seen with the American English Coonhound, for example.

-Top coats also help protect against moisture, keeping a dog’s core temperature warmer during times of rain or snow.
-This top coat is also referred to as guard hairs and is particularly helpful to bird hunting and retrieving breeds as it allows them to work through water without getting too weighed down or cold as a result of becoming wet.
+This topcoat is also referred to as guard hairs.
+It is beneficial to bird hunting and retrieving breeds as it allows them to work through water without getting too weighed down or cold due to becoming wet.

 Presence of an undercoat